yang-danny/youX_server/README.md

-# Asset Finance Management Platform
+# Asset Finance Management Platform -- Server
   -This is the Assessment Task for youX

   -Deployed on Amazon EC2: http://13.55.193.64:3000/api